jclark/rpi-cm4-ptp-guide/fedora.md

 ## CM4-specific setup

 Fedora has some [documentation](https://fedoraproject.org/wiki/Architectures/ARM/Raspberry_Pi/HATs) on this.

-The serial port explanation didn't seem consistent with what I had understood about the serial ports from the official Raspberry Pi [documentation](https://www.raspberrypi.com/documentation/computers/configuration.html#configuring-uarts).
+TODO: The serial port explanation didn't seem consistent with what I had understood about the serial ports from the official Raspberry Pi [documentation](https://www.raspberrypi.com/documentation/computers/configuration.html#configuring-uarts).

 ### Enable use of config.txt